jaredly/j3/Roadmap.md

+... my indication of type errors needs to be much better

 - NEXT UP:
   - [-] expandEnumItems needs to hang on to locals.
     - ok I no longer understand?? maybe it's not needed?